Parsifal-M/backstage-opa-plugins/README.md

 - [backstage-opa-policies](https://github.com/Parsifal-M/backstage-opa-policies#hello) - A collection of policies that can be used with the plugins in this repository.

+## Additional Documentation

+You can find some additional documentation including an architecture overview in the [docs](./docs) folder.

 ## Local Development

 Step by step guide to developing locally: